Useful Notes / Presidents Of Chile

 - Carlos Ibáñez del Campo (1952-1958): Independent.
 The general was back, this time elected democratically, despite all the plots from sectors of the army to do a coup and put him in charge in the years before.
 Besides the support of the center-right party that proclaimed him candidate, he also got the support of some leftist parties and the women, promising to “sweep” the corruption.
 Much more centrist by now, he made the Communist Party legal once again, but since he was old he didn’t do much, leaving most of his decisions to his cabinet.
 A scandal occurred near the end of his term when it was discovered that he had reunions with some people planning a self-coup.

 - Jorge Alessandri Rodríguez (1958-1964): Independent.
-Son of the former president Alessandri, as well as his complete opposite: a pragmatic, cynical, apparently unemotional businessman and engineer.
+Son of the former president Arturo Alessandri, as well as his complete opposite: a pragmatic, cynical, apparently unemotional businessman and engineer.
 Being rather conservative, he was supported by the right wing as an alternative to Salvador Allende (who, actually, had been in the career of the seat since the election before) or another leftist candidate.
 Had to face in 1960 not just another earthquake, but THE earthquake and also the continuing inflation on the country.
-He lived in an apartment near to the presidential palace and every day went there by foot, often exchanging polite conversations with the bystanders.
+He lived alone in an apartment near to the presidential palace and every day went there by foot, often exchanging polite conversations with the bystanders.
+Ferociously loathed by left-wing press for being a leader within the executives of the "Papelera", the biggest paper-related business in Chile.

 - Eduardo Frei Montalva (1964-1970): Christian Democrat.
 A Half-Chilean/half-Swiss middle-class lawyer who first was associated with conservatives, but then left and helped found the Christian Democratic Party when he and others thought they weren't doing enough for social justice.
 His period was characterized for a lot of reforms, especially agrarian and educational and started a program of land seizure and redistribution.
 Though he initially agreed with the 1973 coup, eventually he was its strongest opponent.
-He died while recovering on a surgery on very suspicious circumstances.
-In popular culture Frei is specially recalled due to his unusual physical features (very tall, very lean and with a huge Gag Nose, inherited by several of his children and grandchildren), and kind of The Comically Serious for some.
+In 1982 he died while recovering on a surgery on VERY suspicious circumstances, and his possible murder is still being investigated.
+In popular culture Frei is specially recalled due to his extremely unusual physical features (very tall, very lean and with a huge Gag Nose, inherited by several of his children and grandchildren), and kind of The Comically Serious.

 - Salvador Allende (1970-1973): Socialist (Popular Unity), a physician and Impoverished Patrician from Valparaiso.
-After three failed attemps, he finally won the race for presidency.
+After three failed attempts, he finally won the race for presidency.
 Was thought of being a Manipulative Bastard and very much a reader into people's souls.
 Trying to bring socialism to the country (summarized in his motto “The Chilean path to socialism”), he started to nationalize big industries and made the government took full charge of the administration of education and health; he also finished Frei's plan of land seizure.
-However, his horrendous economical administration, along with the usual lack of products in the markets (which may or may not have been due to intervention of right-wing groups associated with bussinessmen) and friendship with Fidel Castro made him extremely unpopular with the right-wing, the United States and eventually, even the more left-center ones.
+However, his horrendous economical administration, along with the usual lack of products in the markets (which was NOT helped by the intervention of right-wing groups associated with businessmen) and friendship with Fidel Castro made him extremely unpopular with the right-wing, the United States and eventually, even the more left-center ones.
 Fearing another Cuba, US president Richard Nixon and his associate Henry Kissinger made everything they could to make the country collapse.
-In 1973, Allende was deposed in a violent coup d'etat (it involved, between other things, bullet exchanges and fighters bombing La Moneda, the palace government) during which he took his own life.
+In 1973, Allende was deposed in a violent coup d'etat (it involved, between other things, bullet exchanges and fighters bombing La Moneda, the palace government) during which he took his own life, presumably as the last laugh to his enemies.
 The irony?
 He was toying with the idea of calling a plebiscite to decide if he would continue in the presidency.
 He was replaced by the infamous General Augusto Pinochet, who was reported to have been among the closest to him in the military fields.
+(And few months before the coup... had publically announced to the presses that the military would not intervene to take Allende out of power.)
 In 2008, he was elected the Greatest Chilean in history.

 A sad ending for a period plagued by economical turnarounds and the climate of the Cold War